RhetTbull/osxphotos/README.md

                                   Deleted' folder.
   --update                        Only export new or updated files.
 See notes
                                   below on export and --update.
+  --ignore-signature              When used with --update, ignores file
+                                  signature when updating files.
+This is
+                                  useful if you have processed or edited exported photos changing the file signature
+                                  (size & modification date).
+In this case, --update would normally re-export the
+                                  processed files but with --ignore-signature,
+                                  files which exist in the export directory will not be re-exported.
   --dry-run                       Dry run (test) the export but don't actually
                                   export any files; most useful with
                                   --verbose.